-"It was not a big deal for to make the move to television because for years and years for radio, we always had a picture in mind as we wrote our scripts.
-A lot of comedy writers wrote differently.
-They were still trying to go on with the jokes that didn't quite make it in television."
+"It was not a big deal to make the move to television because for years on radio, we always had a picture in mind as we wrote our scripts.
+The problem was they were still trying to go on with jokes that didn't quite work on television."

 About This Interview